Support Us Button Widget

 Ole Time Barbecue, 6309 Hillsborough St.

 • This spot is a real down-home eatery, serving vinegar-based Eastern Carolina chopped ‘cue.
-After serving the community for 28+ years, southern hospitality is included with your plate of BBQ.
+After serving the community for 28+ years, southern hospitality is included with your plate.

 Longest standing BBQ joint